 When the calendar flips to winter, it’s time to welcome in citrus season and all those bright colors.
-From oranges to grapefruits, these fruits taste like heaven when they’re at their peak.
+From pink and ruby red grapefruits to, well, orange oranges, these fruits taste like heaven when they’re at their peak.
 I almost welcome a tangelo for dessert over a piece of chocolate.
 That’s right, I said it!

 One of my favorite citrus fruits are HoneyBells, which are great for using in a margarita.
 The fresh sweet juice complements the smooth tequila and tart lime.
 While HoneyBells work great in this cocktail, they’re only around for a short time each year, so when they’re not available, you can substitute Cara Cara or Navel oranges.
 No harm done, no laws broken.

-To make this drink even more irresistible, I like to add a touch of orange liqueur and simple syrup, and salt the rim for contrast.
+To make this orange margarita even more irresistible, I like to add a touch of orange liqueur and simple syrup, and salt the rim for contrast.
 Make it on the rocks or add it to a blender with a bit of ice for a frosty margarita slush.

 HoneyBell Orange Margarita

-- Rim the ridge of your glass with a lime wedge and dip in coarse salt.
+- Rim the edge of your glass with a lime wedge and dip in coarse salt.

 - Fill the glass with ice.